 I am actually of the opinion that a Trump Presidency would not be as scary and chaotic as the public seems to think.
 The keyword here is opinion, and if I am wrong, I am really wrong.
 In finance/investment terms, we call this a high-volatility play.

 I really don’t want to be wrong on this one.

 Why didn’t I go out and vote for you?

 On paper, you are my closest match.
 I know you said yourself you are probably not the candidate one would like to have a beer with.
 But the thing is I don’t want to have a beer with you.
 I would simply like myself to want to vote for you.

 Perhaps it is because I know that while the “well pressed ,dry cleaned shift managing elite” (you will have to make it to about the 2:15 mark to get the reference) might broker a convention win for you, that very same elite would tear you to shreds in the general election.
 To the point that Michael Dukakis will seem masculine in comparison.

 Have you already cut a deal with Donald Trump?
 Despite your pleas to the contrary, it is the only explanation for you remaining in the race now that the shift managing elite no longer have a use for you.

-Sorry Bernie I don’t want to have a beer with you either.
-Now for my admittedly outsourced questions:
+Sorry, Bernie, I don’t want to have a beer with you either.

 You didn’t even make it to Illinois so you shouldn’t be included, but seeing as how you were the guy I was most likely to vote for I do have one question: